504ensicsLabs/LiME/README.md

 * Minimal process footprint

 ## Usage <a name="usage"/>
+Detailed documentation on LiME's usage and internals can be found in the "doc" directory of the project.

 LiME utilizes the insmod command to load the module, passing required arguments for its execution.
 ```
 insmod ./lime.ko "path=<outfile | tcp:<port>> format=<raw|padded|lime> [dio=<0|1>]"